 Since 1990, recycling has been a major part of Campus Dining’s waste stream diversion program.
 There are recycling stations next to every trash can in our dining venues, and all of our kitchens have food scrap and recycling trash containers as a part of our back of house diversion program.
 We annually recycle 193,000 pounds of cardboard.

 Campus Dining is very excited to participate in Cal Poly’s Zero Waste program.
 The goal of the program is to divert as much campus trash as possible away from landfills.
 Cal Poly already diverts 72 percent of its trash.
 The California State University Chancellor’s sustainability policy says that Cal Poly must reduce per-capita landfill disposal 80 percent by 2020.
 Cal Poly achieved 86 perscent diversion in 2017 and is continuing towards zero waste.

 In addition to recycling, Cal Poly composts.
 Every year, 230 tons of food scraps and coffee grounds are locally composted into nutrient-rich soil.
 We expect to divert even more waste in the future with our new Zero Waste stations that are part of the Zero Waste program.
 These waste receptacles are placed in our dining venues for students to sort their trash for composting, recycling and landfill.

 Recycling and composting are a big part of Campus Dining’s waste diversion program.
 However, we also reduce waste in other ways.
-For example, we eliminated plastic bags and Styrofoam completely and have begun to offer compostable cups and containers.
-At 805 Kitchen, our all-you-care-to-eat facility, we offer Eco-To-Go containers to freshman on the dining plan for them to re-use.
+For example, we provide freshmen a free refillable tumbler with their dining plan to keep thousands of single-use cups out of landfills.
+We ask that everyone bring reusable cutlery when ordering to-go, and we completely eliminated plastic bags and Styrofoam completely from campus.
 We purchase paper products that have been certified by the Forest Stewardship Council to help reduce the environmental impact.
 In the last five years, we have worked directly with suppliers to turn 27 thousand gallons of recovered cooking oil into bio-diesel, soap or a supplement for animal feed.